 II.
-AGRICULTURAL & FOREST RESOURCES Would the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
+AGRICULTURAL & FOREST RESOURCES W ould the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? Х b.
-Conflict with existing zoning for agricultural use or a Williamson Act Contract? Х c.
-Conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production? Х d.
+Conflict with existing zoning for agricultural use or a Williamson Act Contract? Х C. Conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production? Х

+II.
+AGRICULTURAL & FOREST RESOURCES W ould the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact d.
 Result in the loss of forest land or conversion of forest land to non-forest use? Х e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use? Х

 A project will normally have a significant environmental effect if it will convert prime agricultural land to nonagricultural use or impair productivity of prime agricultural land.
 This project is located within the urban boundaries of the City of Napa on previously disturbed land.
-The project site has a base zoning of RM (Multi-Family Residential) which will remain.
+The project site at 151 Riverside Drive has a base zoning of RT-5 (Traditional Residential-5) which, upon approval of this project, will be rezoned to RM (Multi-Family Residential).
+The project site at 122 Brown Street has a base zoning or RM which will remain.
 Under the City's Rural Urban Limit (RUL) policy, all urban development is to take place within the RUL boundaries, with lands outside the RUL boundaries protected for agricultural use.
 The project site is located within the RUL boundary and residential development of the site as proposed would not represent a conflict with the RM designation within the RUL boundaries.
 Moreover, the proposed project is not located on land designated by the California Department of Conservation, Division of Land Resource Protection as farmland or farmland of importance (2004 Farmland Mapping and Monitoring Program Map).
 No Prime Farmland, Unique Farmland, or Farmland of Statewide Importance is located within any of the previously developed areas of the City of Napa.
 No land within the City of Napa is under a Williamson Act Contract.
 No loss of forest land or conversion of forest land to non-forest use will occur.
 As such, the project will not result in the conversion of agricultural farmland, conflict with land zoned for agricultural use or influence land under Williamson Act contract.